Smallfilms: Coolabi

 From October 2008 until 2013, production company Coolabi held the merchandising and distribution rights to a number of the Smallfilms productions.
 Coolabi hoped to introduce Bagpuss to a new generation, saying that there was "significant potential to build on the affection in which this classic brand is held".

-However, in the event it was Smallfilms itself that returned the classic shows to production, agreeing a deal with the BBC in 2014 to produce a new series of The Clangers for broadcasting in 2015 on CBeebies, which the company also pre-sold in the United States.
+Smallfilms later returned to the production of classic shows, leading to a deal with the BBC in 2014 to produce a new series of The Clangers for broadcasting in 2015 on CBeebies, which the company also pre-sold in the United States.